-Anita Agnihotri (Chattopadhyay), a part of the IAS since 1980, mentions that her high profile job allows her to travel to distant nooks of the country and meet people who inspire her creative writing.
+Anita Agnihotri (Chattopadhyay), a part of the IAS since 1980, mentions that her high-profile job allows her to travel to distant nooks of the country and meet people who inspire her creative writing.
 She started as a child writer with her poems published in Sandesh edited by Lila Mazumdar and Satyajit Ray.

 Her Stories: Of, For and By Women

 Her Stories begins with Opium by Ashapurna Devi.
-As the title suggests, it is the story of an addict – a woman addicted to emotional security and sexual pleasure her marriage offers, so much that she fails to see the insults inflicted on her at her husband’s home.
-When her father rescues her from the plight, she is unmoored and fervently appeals to her husband to take her back.
+As the title suggests, it is the story of an addict – a woman addicted to the emotional security and sexual pleasure her marriage offers, so much that she fails to see the insults inflicted on her at her husband’s home.
+When her father rescues her from her plight, she is unmoored and fervently appeals to her husband to take her back.

 Mahasweta Devi’s Chinta narrates the story of a crime a poor domestic help commits in an effort to earn her place back in her village from where she was ousted, and reunite with her son.

 Can a woman glorify motherhood when her dignity is assailed?
 Will she celebrate the news of her conception for which she fervently prayed when she gets to know her husband is an infidel?
-This question forms the premise of Surrogate picked from Nabanita Deb Sen’s Seeta Theke Shuroo.
+This question forms the premise of the Surrogate picked from Nabanita Deb Sen’s Seeta Theke Shuroo.

-Joya Mitra’s From the Heart of Darkness set in rural West Bengal, valorizes maternal instincts as a formidable opponent to societal oppression.
+Joya Mitra’s From the Heart of Darkness set in rural West Bengal valorizes maternal instincts as a formidable opponent to societal oppression.
 It describes a mother’s fight to ensure her daughters escape the plight she suffered over years.